tryphe/trader/README.md

 **What the bot is NOT**

-The bot doesn't do TA.
-It doesn't read charts or know fancy statistics.
+The bot doesn't read charts.
 It also doesn't have persistence yet (coming soon).

 Traderd is a rational bot with well defined targets, and is simply a tool of execution.
 Anything strategy related is intended to be running on top of this bot, in order to maintain the bot's order spread over time, rather than of being part of the bot directly.
 It pongs the pings and pings the pongs, and runs onetime orders, and should be very efficient in general.